EPA Newsletter October 2015

 The purpose of research was shared, along with the ease with which a simple project can be structured.
 The call for a broader research base was delivered by a summary of the political scenery for Health Care - in particular the push by 'sceptics' such as the organisation and political lobby group Friends of Science in Medicine for 'evidence-based' medicine to be the only medicine available in the community.
 As such they have placed all alternative and complementary into a single box deemed to be “non- evidence based”, or in their words “pseudoscientific” hence dangerous and misleading.
 More on this will be delivered in our report in this issue.

-A question to reflect on – how on earth can we be so precariously close to losing the freedom to practice the EPA accredited modalities – and yet so many of us have never even heard of the 'sceptics' and have no clue about the level of control they are exerting over the provision of health services?
+A question to reflect on – how on earth can we be so precariously close to losing the freedom to practice the Universal Medicine Therapies – and yet so many of us have never even heard of the 'sceptics' and have no clue about the level of control they are exerting over the provision of health services?
 Not only do their activities threaten our capacity to practice, they are similarly controlling what medical doctors can and cannot do.
 They are doing so with political blessings as their moves promise to deliver unrealistic treatment outcomes and cut costs.

 The call to communicate and act was NOW and initiatives were born, and have since been activated, such as: